Do I need therapy?

 What happens in the first session?

 The first session will include an assessment and so will last between an hour and an hour and a half.
-After that, we will meet for approximately 50 minutes each session.
+After that, you will meet with your therapist for approximately 50 minutes each session.

-The first session will involve some paperwork then primarily your psychologist learning more about you, your history and what is going on.
+The first session will involve some paperwork, followed primarily by your psychologist learning more about you, your history and what is going on.
 This will involve an assessment.
-Dr. Bodden or Dr. Brown will share with you their understanding of what is going, how they can help and what they anticipate the course of therapy to look like (eg: length frequency).
-This is also a chance for you to get to know your psychologist and how they work to see if my plans make sense to you and if you will be comfortable working with them.
+Your therapist will share with you their understanding of the situation, how they can help and what they anticipate the course of therapy to look like (e.g.: length, frequency).
+This is also a chance for you to get to know your psychologist and how they work to see if their plans make sense to you and if you will be comfortable working with them.

 Please bring your insurance card and any relevant medical information with you.